English

 What is an SLA?

-ITIL defines a service-level agreement as an agreement between two parties, where one is the customer and the others are service providers.
+ITIL defines a service-level agreement as an agreement between two parties, where one is the customer and the other are service provider.
 An SLA is most effective when the IT service provider and the business customer collaborate on what should be included.
 Any SLA needs to be agreed upon by both parties.
 This becomes a guideline for managing the relationship between the customer and the IT Service Provider.

 All metrics included in an SLA should be measurable.
 These measures should be taken and recorded regularly.
-Generally these metrics will cover the hours of service and service availability.
+Generally, these metrics will cover the hours of service and service availability.

-The Role and Benefits of Defining Service Level Agreements
+The Role and Benefits of Defining Service-Level Agreements

 In terms of benefits, we note that SLA helps :